 The Devil’s Torch Martini is a cocktail drink believed to have originated in the early 1800s in Europe.
-The modern day recipe is from the early 20th century.
+The drink has gone through several modifications and the modern day recipe is from the early 20th century.
 The drink is first seen recorded in the book: All That – Drinks Ancient and Modern.

 The drink is quite similar to the Vodka Martini in that the base spirit is Vodka and dry vermouth being the other major ingredient.
 The grenadine in the recipe make the drink slightly sweeter and gives it a bright reddish hue.
 You can vary the proportion of the grenadine to suit your own taste.